jordanweiss/starter-academic/content/authors/jw/_index.md

 - Life course and aging
 - Machine learning
 - Population health
-- Risk and resilience factors for dementia
+- Risk and resilience factors for cognitive and mental health

 education:
   courses: